FIRST for Pre-health Advisors

 Federal vs. Private Education Loans

-More so than ever before, both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
-Medical students face a unique situation with their long enrollment periods followed by additional years of training post-graduation.
-For this reason, careful consideration should be given when choosing a funding source for medical school.
+More than ever before, both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
+Medical students face a unique situation with their long enrollment periods followed by additional years of post-graduation training.
+For this reason, careful consideration should be given when choosing financing options for medical school.

 Research and Then Decide